cypress-io/cypress/docs/source/guides/cypress-basics/dealing-with-the-network.md

 comments: true
 ---

+# What You'll Learn

+- how XHRs fit into modern web development
+- how tests are thwarted by an unstable network environment (intervals, polling, cascading effects)
+- how Cypress allows you to completely isolate your front-end with `cy.server` and `cy.route`
+- what tradeoffs we make when we stub our network requests

 # Strategy

 Cypress makes it easy to manage the entire lifecyle of AJAX / XHR requests within your application.
 Cypress provides you direct access to the XHR objects, enabling you to make assertions about its properties.
 Additionally you can even stub and mock a request's response.